aidanfoo96/MINUUR/README.md

-MINUUR is still in development - any feedback is welcome!
+MInUUR is still in development - any feedback is welcome!
 Please contact: 248064@lstmed.ac.uk or dm me on Twitter: https://twitter.com/fooheesoon

-# MINUUR - Microbial INsight Using Unmapped Reads
+# MInUUR - Microbial INsight Using Unmapped Reads
-MINUUR is a snakemake pipeline to extract unmapped whole genome shotgun sequencing reads and utilise a range of metagenomic analyses to characterise host-associated microbes.
-Orginally, MINUUR was intended to be used for the extraction of mosquito-associated bacterial symbionts, however, its application can be used in other host-associated WGS data.
-MINUUR aims to leverage pre-existing WGS data to 'scavenge' for microbial information pertaining to host associated microbiomes - the key advantage being metagenomic reads as inputs to produce species level classifications, functional inference and assembly of metagenome assembled genomes (MAGs).
+MInUUR is a snakemake pipeline to extract unmapped whole genome shotgun sequencing reads and utilise a range of metagenomic analyses to characterise host-associated microbes.
+Orginally, MInUUR was intended to be used for the extraction of mosquito-associated bacterial symbionts, however, its application can be used in other host-associated WGS data.
+MInUUR aims to leverage pre-existing WGS data to 'scavenge' for microbial information pertaining to host associated microbiomes - the key advantage being metagenomic reads as inputs to produce species level classifications, functional inference and assembly of metagenome assembled genomes (MAGs).

-MINUUR utilises several softwares in its pipeline:
+MInUUR utilises several softwares in its pipeline:
 - Kraken2 to classify microbial taxa to species level from read sequences
 - KrakenTools to extract classified reads pertaining to microbes for downstream analysis
 - Bracken to reestimate taxonomic abundance from Kraken2 taxonomic report